 Introduction

-Haiti is in the midst of an escalating political crisis that is increasingly paralyzing the nation.
-Tens of thousands have been taking to the streets to protest President Jovenel Moïse’s corruption, economic mismanagement and impunity for escalating human rights abuses.
+Haiti is in the midst of an escalating political crisis that has repeatedly paralyzed the nation.
+Tens of thousands have been taking to the streets to protest President Jovenel Moïse’s corruption, economic mismanagement and impunity for human rights abuses.
 While the demonstrations have largely been peaceful, some protests have resulted in property damage, and clashes with police have at times turned deadly.
 During the ten days of protest in February that placed the country in lock-down, at least 34 people died and over 100 people were injured.
 People were unable to leave their homes to access food, water and other basic necessities, placing an already-vulnerable population on the brink of a humanitarian emergency.

 The protests started in the summer of 2018 in response to a deteriorating economic situation and widespread government mismanagement, including revelations that senior government officials across administrations embezzled billions of dollars from a subsidized oil fund known as PetroCaribe.
 The movement is unprecedented in recent decades in its persistence and broad support base that spans a diverse range of social sectors.
 Protesters are demanding President Moïse’s resignation—a call that is backed by a coalition of political parties, many civil society organizations, and Senators and Deputies including from the President’s own political party.
-The President has in turn forced the removal of Prime Minister Jean Henry Céant, which resulted in a Parliamentary no-confidence vote that ended PM Céant’s tenure on March 18, 2019.
+The President has in turn forced the removal of Prime Minister Jean Henry Céant, which resulted in a Parliamentary no-confidence vote that ended Céant’s tenure on March 18, 2019.
 President Moïse is now forming a new government for the third time during his two years in office.

 The reshuffling of the cabinet is unlikely to resolve the current crisis.
-Protesters are demanding systemic reforms beyond mere personnel shifts, calling for structural change to increase government accountability and responsiveness, to reign in widespread impunity for corruption and human rights violations, and to give Haiti’s impoverished and marginalized a meaningful voice.
+Protesters are demanding systemic reforms to increase government accountability and responsiveness, to reign in widespread impunity for corruption and human rights violations, and to give Haiti’s impoverished and marginalized a meaningful voice in governance.
 To fully understand the political crisis, it is necessary to understand how political failures over the last years have set the stage for the current protests, and how those failures are enabled by longer-term structural injustices.

-This report seeks to put the current crisis in Haiti into context by explaining the short-, medium- and long-term factors driving the unrest.
+This report seeks to put the current crisis in Haiti into context by explaining the short-, medium- and long-term factors driving the unrest, including detailing some of the gravest human rights violations in Haiti during Moïse’s tenure.
 In the short term, the PetroCaribe scandal galvanized civil society and was the spark that brought Haitians into the streets.
 In the medium term, the movement is a response to the Moïse administration’s broader abuses of authority and de-prioritization of the rights and needs of the impoverished majority.
 President Moïse assumed office without a true popular mandate, having been elected in a low-turnout process that left him beholden to foreign and elite interests over the impoverished majority.
-In office, his administration has engaged in human rights violations, flouted the rule of law, and mismanaged the economy in ways that disproportionately impact the poor.
+In office, his administration has engaged in human rights abuses, flouted the rule of law, and mismanaged the economy in ways that disproportionately impact the poor.
 In the long term, this administration’s failures are enabled by decades of flawed elections, a dysfunctional justice system and domestic and foreign economic policies that have impoverished the majority of Haitians.